Teaching English in Colombia: A Guide [updated for 2023]

 Is there a maximum age for teachers to teach English in Colombia?

-There is no maximum age for English teachers, but the majority of teachers are aged between 20 and 30 in institutes and in schools the teachers are generally older due to the experienced needed to gain the job.
+There is no maximum age for English teachers in Colombia, but the majority of teachers are aged between 20 and 30 in institutes and in schools the teachers are generally older due to the experienced needed to gain the job.

-The schools and Universities peak season for hiring are in November to start in January or May/June to start in September.
-Institutes hire teachers all year round.
+The schools and Universities peak season for hiring are in November to start in January or May/June to start in August/September.
+Language Institutes hire teachers all year round.

 How do most people find work teaching English in Colombia?

 Most people find jobs on the internet or through word of mouth.
-There is a Facebook page called English teachers in Bogota which regularly has job advertisements and recommendations.
-Many of the private schools scout out teachers from other International schools around the world.
+Minga House is a good place to start.
+They have a jobs board with different types of positions, as well as connections with an organisation to volunteer with.
+There is a Facebook page called English teachers in Colombia which regularly has job advertisements and recommendations.

 What schools do you recommend working for?